MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-diagnostic-test.md

 ## Tests available

-The validation tool lets you run a series of system-level tests and basic cloud scenarios that provide you insight to the current state and help you fix issues in your system.
+The validation tool lets you run a series of system-level tests and basic cloud scenarios that provide you with insight to the current state, allowing you to fix issues in your system.

 ### Cloud infrastructure tests